crfroehlich/blog/content/posts/2018/Remoting--It-s-even-better-and-even-worse-than-you-expected.md

 ---
+date: 05/12/2018
+description: >-
+  Billions of gallons of ink have been spilled on this subject Google if you want any other perspectiv...
+draft: false
+img: artic_station.jpg
+subtitle: ' It’s even better and even worse than you expected'
+tags:
+  - remote
+  - work
+  - tech
 title: 'Remoting: It’s even better and even worse than you expected'
-metaTitle: 'Remoting: It’s even better and even worse than you expected'
-metaDate: 05/12/2018
-metaDraft: false
-tags: ['remote', 'work', 'tech']
-img: 'artic_station.jpg'
 ---

 Billions of gallons of ink have been spilled on this subject.
 Google if you want any other perspective.
 I think this one angle has received…